 The company that does these productions uses minimal props and, at least in this musical (but I’m guessing in all), a pianist rather than a full pit orchestra (there’s no pit in the lovely, intimate hall).
 I was impressed with it all … just great fun.
 But yeah, I laughed about the plot.
 I think I’m allowed that, yes?
 Especially since I cried too?
 So I truly can say, “I laughed … I cried …!”

-31. August 2009 · Comments Off · Categories: Links, Musical Theatre, Other People's Words
+31. August 2009 · Comments Off on Cats · Categories: Links, Musical Theatre, Other People's Words

 I played for my son’s high school’s production of Cats some years ago.
 It’s a musical I’ve never cared for.
 Playing it didn’t help.
 But I just read a blogger’s comments about her experience and I’m thinking, “Hey, this just might work!”: